Cherry Hill, New Jersey: Economy

-The Cherry Hill Mall is one of the largest retail complexes in the Delaware Valley encompassing the Philadelphia metropolitan area.
+The Cherry Hill Mall is one of the largest retail complexes in the Philadelphia metropolitan area.

 Cherry Hill is a corporate and employment hub.
 The township is the headquarters of TD Bank, N.A., whose US$350 billion in deposits in 2021 made it the eighth-largest American bank by deposits.
 On February 28, 2022, TD Bank, N.A. announced plans to acquire Memphis, Tennessee–based First Horizon Corp for US$13.4 billion.
 The combined entity will be based in Cherry Hill, and will constitute a Top 6 US bank.
 The deal is expected to close in 2023, pending approval by regulators in both the United States and Canada.
 The post-merger bank will have approximately US$600 billion in assets.

 Melitta USA has its coffee roasting plant in the township.
 The Courier-Post, the fifth-largest New Jersey–based newspaper, is published in Cherry Hill.
 Subaru of America's headquarters was also located in the township until 2018.
 Cherry Hill Mall, a principal shopping center in the Philadelphia metropolitan area, was the first enclosed shopping mall in the eastern United States, opening in October 1961.

 TD Bank, N.A., a top-ten U.S. bank as ranked by deposits, is headquartered in Cherry Hill.

 Many residents of Cherry Hill also work elsewhere.
 Cherry Hill is an edge city within a half-hour commute to Philadelphia, Camden, Trenton or Princeton.